fkarg/fkarg.github.io/drafts/rat-meetup.md

-## Conclusion (v1.2)
+## Conclusion
 If you think about organizing a new meetup yourself, or you want to try online-meetups with your group, we encourage you to just try it out.
 We would like to know what other Meetups are doing during lockdown - or did, during lockdown.

-The "How to run a LessWrong Meetup" booklet is very helpful to get you started, and we have consulted it multiple times.
+The "How to run a LessWrong Meetup" booklet is very helpful to get started, and we have consulted it multiple times.

-If you would love to interact with other people on LessWrong more - join a Meetup, or create your own!
+If you would love to interact more with other people on LessWrong - join a Meetup, or create your own!

 ---
 Please share any advice or other relevant experiences.